Palisades (music venue)

 Palisades was a New York City live music venue located at 906 Broadway in Bushwick, Brooklyn.

 Founding

 Palisades was founded by Leeor Waisbrod, with Rose Fathers, and Ariel Bitran.

 Operations

 The venue began hosting art shows in April 2014 and started hosting concerts shortly thereafter.
 Palisades presented hundreds of concerts between 2014 and 2016, including performances from bands such as Parquet Courts, Skepta, Xiu Xiu, Guerilla Toss, and Hinds.
 In its final year, Palisades presented performances by bands such as Bodega Bay and Useless Eaters.

 Closure

 In June 2016, Palisades was shut down during Northside Festival.
+Reporting in The Baffler later described the shutdown as the final raid in a series of M.A.R.C.H.
+(Multi-Agency Response to Community Hotspots) inspections targeting the venue.
 An article in Gothamist explained that the venue had been shut down due to multiple building code violations.
 Management initially stated that the venue would only be closed "for a few days," but in August 2016 it was announced that Palisades would remain permanently closed.
 Several previously booked concerts were rescheduled at other Brooklyn venues such as Shea Stadium.